What is server hardware degradation?

 There are several ways in which server hardware degradation can occur.
-As a server starts to degrade, an organization might initially notice performance issues.
+As a server starts to degrade, performance issues can arise.
+Performance issues can include slowdowns, disconnections, outages and complaints from end users.
 If the problem isn't corrected, the server issue might eventually lead to a hardware malfunction.

 Server hardware degradation typically occurs at the component level.
-Some of the components that are most prone to failure include power supplies, memory and disks.
+Components most prone to failure include power supplies, memory and disks.

-As its name implies, a server's power supply is responsible for supplying the correct amount of electric power to the server's various components.
+Power supplies.
+A server's power supply is responsible for supplying the correct amount of electric power to the server's various components.
 Although server power supplies are generally reliable, they can and sometimes do fail.
 The most common cause of power supply failure is overheating.
-Power supplies have built-in fans that are designed to keep the power supply cool.
-Over time, though, these fans inevitably bring dust and other contaminants into the power supply.
-If enough dust accumulates, the dust can reduce airflow across the power supply's components, causing heat to build up.
-In extreme cases, dust buildup can even cause fans to fail.
-This can lead to a power supply failure.
+Power supplies have built-in fans designed to keep the power supply cool.
+Over time, however, these fans bring dust and other contaminants into the power supply.
+If enough dust accumulates, it can reduce airflow across the power supply's components, causing heat to build up.
+In extreme cases, dust buildup can cause fans to fail, resulting in a power supply failure.

 Power surges and lightning strikes can also destroy a power supply.
-These events cause the input current to spike to a level that is greater than what the power supply is designed to handle, destroying the power supply and possibly other components in the process.
+These events cause the input current to spike to a level that's greater than what the power supply is designed to handle, destroying the power supply and possibly other components.

-Dust can also pose problems for a server's central processing unit (CPU).
-If dust is ingested into a server, it can inhibit airflow and clog fans and heat sinks.
-This can cause a server's CPUs to overheat.
-Most modern servers are thermally throttled, meaning that if the server gets too hot, it will force its CPUs to slow down to prevent damage.
+CPU.
+Dust can also pose problems for a server's CPU.
+If dust gets into a server, it can inhibit airflow and clog fans and heat sinks.
+This can cause a server's CPU to overheat.
+Most modern servers are thermally throttled, meaning that if the server gets too hot, it forces its CPUs to slow down to prevent damage.
 When this happens, it can produce noticeable performance degradation.

-Memory is another server component that is sometimes affected by degradation.
-There are several factors that can negatively affect a server's memory.
-When this happens, the server can experience noticeable performance issues, data loss or system stability problems.
+Memory.
+Memory is another server component that's sometimes affected by degradation.
+Several factors can negatively affect a server's memory and result in performance issues, data loss or system stability problems.

-Storage devices such as hard disk drives (HDDs), solid-state disks (SSDs) and disk arrays are among the components that are most susceptible to degradation.
+Storage.
+Devices such as hard disk drives (HDDs), solid-state disks (SSDs) and disk arrays are among the components most susceptible to degradation.
 HDDs contain spinning media platters and motorized heads that move across the surface of the disk.
 Like any other mechanical device with moving parts, HDDs simply wear out over time.

-Although disk arrays protect against data loss, however, the failure of a disk within such an array can lead to decreased storage performance if the array uses a parity based architecture -- such as RAID 5 or RAID 6 -- to safeguard data.
+Although disk arrays protect against data loss, the failure of a disk within such an array can lead to decreased storage performance if the array uses a parity-based architecture -- such as RAID 5 or RAID 6 -- to safeguard data.
 When the data center operator replaces the failed disk, the parity information is used to populate the new disk with data.
-Performance will only return to normal when this rebuilding process is complete.
+Performance only returns to normal when this rebuilding process is complete.

 Addressing server hardware degradation

-Likewise, servers are almost always plugged into uninterruptable power supplies (UPSes).
-These UPSes contain batteries that keep servers running in the event of a power failure.
-However, most are also designed to act as surge suppressors and help to prevent servers from being damaged by electrical surges.
-Mission-critical servers also tend to be equipped with redundant power supplies, thereby helping a server to continue to function, even if the server's primary power supply fails.
+Power supplies.
+Likewise, servers are almost always plugged into an uninterruptable power supply (UPS).
+A UPS has batteries that keep servers running in the event of a power failure.
+Most are also designed to act as surge suppressors to prevent servers from being damaged by electrical surges.
+Mission-critical servers also tend to be equipped with redundant power supplies that allow the server to function, even if the server's primary power supply fails.

+Disk failure.
 Data center operators commonly have protocols in place to protect against data loss and performance degradation related to disk failure.
 Many data centers, for example, replace disks at predetermined intervals.
-The goal behind these storage refresh operations is to replace aging disks before they have a chance to fail.
+This storage refresh strategy replaces aging disks before they have a chance to fail.
 Modern data centers also tend to avoid parity-based storage configurations to prevent these storage refresh operations from affecting the server's performance.